okta/samples-golang/direct-auth/README.md

 ## Execute

 Run the application with the go run command.

-The application expects to find its Okta config variables in `$HOME/.okta/okta.yaml`.
+The application can find its Okta config variables in `$HOME/.okta/okta.yaml`.
+Or it can use the following environment variables for the configuration.

+* `CLIENT_ID` - The Okta application client ID (string)
+* `CLIENT_SECRET` - The Okta application client secret (string)
+* `ISSUER` - Oauth2 URI to the Okta organization (string) e.g. "https://test123.okta.com/oauth2/"
+* `SCOPES` - Oauth scopes, comma separated values (string) e.g. "openid,profile,email,offline_access"
+* `REDIRECT_URI` - The URI to redirect the application to after authentication (string)

 ```
 go run main.go